Apply for a Mini-grant

 Apply for the WBLE Faculty Fellowship Program

-The Fall 2025 Program will include four half-day, in-person sessions with additional virtual activities to complete between sessions (about 40 hours total throughout the fall semester).
-Participants will receive a stipend of $3,000 for their time and participation.
-In exchange, they will share their learning at an event, workshop, and/or share materials for the online WBLE toolkit.
+The Fall 2025 Program included four in-person professional development sessions with additional virtual activities to complete between sessions (about 40 hours total throughout the fall semester).
+Participants received a stipend of $3,000 for their time and participation.
+In exchange, they will share their learning at an event, workshop, and/or share materials for the online WBLE toolkit and course design repository on Microsoft Teams.

 In-person session dates (Fridays 1–3pm):